Will Disputes and Contentious Probate

 The main points to remember are to act quickly and get legal advice early.
 Be aware that not all estate disputes involve a Will.
 Disputes also occur where there is not a Will, known as an intestate estate.
 Even where there is a Will, not all disputes are about whether that document is invalid.
 Many other types of claims can arise upon the death of a person, even if their Will is not an issue.

 Our dedicated Wills, trusts and probate team act for the personal representatives of estates, dealing with the administration, as well as beneficiaries and those seeking an interest.

-For practical help and advice, speak to our specialist estate and trustee solicitors in Bristol and South Gloucestershire.
+For practical help and advice, speak to our specialist dispute resolution solicitors.
 We’ll guide you through the process and work with you to secure a positive outcome.